Cost To Build A Front Porch in 2021

 - What about composite?
-Composite decking and porch materials can range between $4.33-$9.76 and upwards per square foot.
+Professionally installed composite decking, railing and porch materials can range between $20 and $60 and upwards per square foot.
 One of the chief benefits of composite decking is that it is rot-resistant and requires less upkeep than traditional wood lumber.

 Costs of Labor When Building a Porch

 In addition to the building materials, another cost involved in building a porch is installation and labor cost.
 Experienced contractors will cost between $20-$40/per hour to build your porch.
 You may be wondering if there is a cost per square foot for labor?
 The average cost of labor is $67/square foot, but it can vary depending on your location and average rates for contractors in a given region or metropolitan area.
 You’re also paying for the cumulative years of skilled carpentry factored into the cost of labor.
 While it may be expensive, it can be a weight off your mind knowing that your porch is being built by a professional with a deep understanding of complicated projects.